bkVBC/pyinstaller-action-windows/README.md

 # PyInstaller-Action-Windows

 Fork of the PyInstaller-Action-windows that uses a different docker image containing Python 3.10.
+It modifies the entrypoint to the Docker image.

 Github Action for building executables with PyInstaller